Purpose of This Guideline

 Titrate: Increase in increments of 300 mg.

-Maintenance: Up to 3,600 mg daily, divided in 3 doses; dose is based on response and tolerance.
+Maintenance: Up to 3,600 mg daily, divided into 3 doses; dose is based on response and tolerance.

 Titrate: Increase dose by 50 mg increments each week to a maximum of 400 mg daily administered in 2 divided doses.